 We cover the following subjects in this special guide;

-- What are Offshore Investing & Offshore Brokers For US Clients?
+- What are Offshore Investing & are offshore brokers illegal?

 - Why Do US Citizens Need Offshore Brokers?
 What are Constraints?

 - Why do Many Offshore Forex Brokers Decline US citizens to Open Account?

 - Reasons Why Some Offshore Brokers Can Still Accept US Clients

 - The List Of Outside US Brokers Accepting US Residents

 - Dodd-Frank Act Repeal – Latest Status / Forecasting (This is very important, So Don’t Overlook the last section)